How To Express Location In French

 Examples:

-Je suis dans la ville./ I am inside the city.
+Je suis dans la ville.

-Mon portefeuille est dans ma poche./ My wallet is inside my pocket.
+Mon portefeuille est dans ma poche.

 Examples:

-Je suis à la campagne. / I am in the country.
+Je suis à la campagne.

-Je suis à la montagne. / I am at the mountains.
+Je suis à la montagne.

 Examples:

-Le voleur est en prison. / The thief is in jail.
+Le voleur est en prison.

-Location Nuance | Cities | Feminine countries/locations, or masculine locations starting with a vowel | Masculine locations not starting with a vowel | plurals |
+Location Nuance | Cities | Feminine countries/locations, or masculine locations starting with a vowel | Masculine locations not starting with a vowel | Plurals |

 ---|---|---|---|---|